-PARIS UNIVERSAL EXHIBITION,-The demands for places in the Parisian Crystal Palace are so considerable, that the committee sees no possibility of satisfying all the claimants.
-There is searcely a foreign manufacturer of any importance who does not propose to figure at the Exhibition; and the main building and its appendages erected along the Quai d'Orsay.
-The Moniteur states most positively that the Exhibition will be opened on the 1st of May.
+PARIS UNIVERSAL EXHIBITION.-The demands for places in the Parisian Crystal Palace are so considerable, that the committee sees no possibility of satisfying all the claimants.
+There is scarcely a foreign manufacturer of any importance who does not propose to figure at the Exhibition; and the main building and its appendages being deemed insufficient, an additional gallery is to be

-THE PORT D'ALMA AT PARIS.-Another bridge is to be built across the Seine, to be called the Pont d'Alma.
-It will span the river on three arches, and will be completed on the 1st May, 1855, at a cost of 1,700,000
+THE PONT D'ALMA AT PABIS -- Another bridge is to be built across the Seine, to be called the Pont d'Alma.
+It will span the river on three, arches, and will be completed on the 1st May, 1855, at a cost of 1,700,000 francs.